 The Denali National Park and Preserve is located in Interior Alaska and contains Mount McKinley, the highest mountain in North America.
 The word “Denali” means “the high one” in the native Athabaskan language and refers to Mount McKinley.
 In addition, the park protects an incredible wilderness area that contains grizzly bears, caribou, moose, wolves, and numerous other creatures.

 The gambling mecca of the world, Las Vegas is situated in the midst of the southern Nevada desert landscape.
 Casinos can be found throughout Las Vegas, but the strip, a stretch of Las Vegas Boulevard South, contains the most of them.
 It features giant mega-casino hotels, decorated with lavish care and attention to detail to create a fantasy-like atmosphere.
 The casinos often have names and themes that evoke romance, mystery, and far-away destination.
-To search all the best travel sites at once and find the cheapest price visit our Las Vegas Hotel page.

 The Florida Keys are a 120 mile long chain of tropical islands curving around the base of the Florida peninsula, connected to the mainland by a series of bridges.
 The most spectacular bridge, the Seven Mile Bridge in the Lower Keys, has been frequently used as a location for films including True Lies and Fast 2 Furious.
 US Highway 1, the “Overseas Highway” runs from Key Largo, Islamadora, Marathon, Lower Keys and finally to Key West, the most distant and most famous island.